pedroolorentz/pedroolorentz/README.md

 </div>

   ## About me
   Hi!
-My name is Pedro Willer and I'm 18 years old, I'm a Front-end developer and I've been improving my technical skills since 2019.
+My name is Pedro Lorentz and I'm 18 years old, I'm a Front-end developer and I've been improving my technical skills since 2019.

   I'm in the third year of technical high school in information technology with a specialization in mobile at Cotemig.